Jay Gruska: Career

 Gruska started his career as a singer/songwriter.
 He was briefly a member of Three Dog Night in 1976, replacing Danny Hutton, until the group disbanded.
 He had recording contracts with ABC Records and Warner Bros.
 Records with the band Maxus, for which he was the lead singer and songwriter.
 Warner Bros.
 Records later released his solo album Which One of Us Is Me, which Gruska also produced.

 Gruska is also known for co-writing the hit duet "Tell Me I'm Not Dreamin' (Too Good to Be True)" for Jermaine and Michael Jackson; the Gloria Loring/Carl Anderson duet "Friends and Lovers" (also released in a country version under the title "Both To Each Other (Friends and Lovers)," performed by Juice Newton and Eddie Rabbitt); and Amy Grant's "Good for Me".

 In November 2014, the 200th episode of Supernatural, titled "Fan Fiction", aired on The CW.
 Gruska wrote and produced two songs for the episode (co-writing the lyrics with screenwriter Robbie Thompson).
 Within 24 hours after the episode aired, one of the songs, "The Road So Far", was #3 on the iTunes soundtrack chart and #57 among all songs on iTunes.

 Personal life

-Gruska is the father of Barbara and Ethan Gruska, the members of the pop music duo The Belle Brigade.
+Gruska is married to Jennifer Williams, the daughter of John Williams and Barbara Ruick as well as the sister of Joseph Williams.
+Together they have two children, Barbara and Ethan Gruska, the members of the pop music duo The Belle Brigade.